tytydraco/yessleep/out/The_Passenger_Made_Me_Kill_Someone.md

 My eyes were drawn back to the road.
 From the wrecked car, something was moving.

 A figure emerged from the driver's side, stepping out of the twisted remains of my vehicle as if nothing had happened.
 The man—unharmed, his suit still immaculate—turned to face me.
 His cold, dark eyes locked onto mine.
 Standing in a pool of moonlight beside the wreck, he raised his hand and held up one finger.
 He shook it once for emphasis.
-“Just one” I thought, understanding all at once- He’d taken the trucker in my place.
+“Only one” I thought, understanding all at once- He’d taken the trucker in my place.

 He turned and stalked confidently into the woods, swallowed by the darkness.